ghaerr/elks/README.md

-This is a project to write a Linux-like OS for systems based on the Intel IA16 architecture (16 bits processors: 8088, 8086, 80188, 80186, 80286, Nec V20, V30 and compatibles).
+This is a project to write a Linux-like OS for systems based on the Intel IA16 architecture (16 bits processors: 8088, 8086, 80188, 80186, 80286, NEC V20, V30 and compatibles).

 Such systems are ancient computers (IBM-PC XT / AT and clones), or more recent SBC / SoC / FPGA that reuse the huge hardware & software legacy